 Hello!
 I work for a biotech company called Illumina which is known as a leading developer, manufacturer, and marketer of life science tools and integrated systems for large-scale analysis of genetic variation and function.

-My full-time role is a Senior Talent Acquisition and Business Partner.
+My full-time role is as a Senior Talent Acquisition and Business Partner.
 I support the Technology groups by finding some of the best talents globally.
-Alongside this, I am the Founder and Chair of Unique ERG group, short for Embrace your Uniqueness, which focuses on disability including neurodiversity.
+Alongside this, I am the Founder and Chair of the Unique ERG group, short for Embrace your Uniqueness, which focuses on disability including neurodiversity.
 Working for a company full of supportive/inspiring professionals is so rewarding.
-I love how our products contribute to having a positive impact in the human health market which makes our work so mean-full.
+I love how our products contribute to having a positive impact in the human health market which makes our work so meaningful.

 2. What is your background?
 How did you get into the industry?

 I think if you ask that question to any recruiter, they would probably say that they fell into it.
 Before getting into recruitment, I worked in hospitality.
-But I soon realised that if I wanted a different career, I need to broaden my skills.
-My sister inspired me to get into recruitment, she was working in this industry at the time, so I moved into agency recruitment whilst working toward securing a qualification in Business Management.
+However, I soon realised that if I wanted a different career, I needed to broaden my skills.
+My sister inspired me to get into recruitment, She was working in this industry at the time, so I moved into agency recruitment whilst working toward securing a qualification in Business Management.
 It was a really great opportunity to combine so many aspects and skills in one job.
 After spending 10+ years in agency recruitment, I moved to in-house recruitment, which was approx 3 years ago, during the pandemic.

 3. What does your typical workday schedule look like?